edmeehan/astro-edmeehan-2026/src/component-library/content/pages/getting-started.md

 ### Customizing components

-All components in this library are yours to edit, tweak, and extend.
+All components in this starter are yours to edit, tweak, and extend.
 Whether you want to:

 * Modify existing components to better match your needs
 * Add new props for additional customization
 * Create entirely new components by combining building blocks

 You have full control.
 Component source files are in `src/components/`—open any component file and customize it to your heart's content.
-This library is a starting point, not a limitation.
+This is a starting point, not a limitation.

 ## Next Steps